 As shown in Figure 3, this leads us to split CompCert into two parts.
-In the first part, we compile CompCert C down to the CompCert Mach low-level language (which comes just before assembly generation) by adapting the proofs of existing passes to quantitative refinement.
+In the first part, we compile CompCert C down to Mach by adapting the proofs of existing passes to quantitative refinement.
 In the second part, we perform two passes to merge all stack frames together.
 The key point of our work is that this second part will require the Mach traces to not stack overflow, which justifies the use of quantitative refinement for the first part.
+The source code of our complete Coq development is publically available [9].
+In the following, we will highlight some of the challenges that we faced in the implementation.

 Quantitative Refinement In the first part of the compiler, from CompCert C down to Mach, we add call and return events to the semantics of each language, at the level of each function call and return (as described in Section 3.1).
-This change is uniform in all languages between CompCert C to Mach: indeed, in each small-step operational semantics, the rules responsible for internal function call and return all have the same shape.
+This change is uniform in all languages between CompCert C to Mach: indeed, in each small-step operational semantics, there is only one rule responsible for internal function call.
+Until Cminor, due to functions returning void and implicit returns when reaching the end of a function, there are three rules responsible for internal function return; starting from RTL, there is only one such rule.